-- (a) The extent to which the floor area of the unit/s will maintain amenity for residents and the surrounding neighbourhood: - (b) The extent to which other on-site factors may compensate for a reduction in unit sizes e.g. communal facilities; - (c) The nature and duration of activities proposed on site which may warrant a reduced unit size to operate e.g. very short term duration; - (d) Whether the units are to be operated by a social housing agency and have been specifically designed to meet atypical housing needs.
+- (a) The extent to which the floor area of the unit/s will maintain amenity for residents and the surrounding neighbourhood; - (b) The extent to which other on-site factors may compensate for a reduction in unit sizes e.g. communal facilities; - (c) The nature and duration of activities proposed on site which may warrant a reduced unit size to operate; - (d) Whether the units are to be operated by a social housing agency and have been specifically designed to meet atypical housing needs.